 Addresses concepts of budgetary control as a matter of law and public administration theory.
 Accounting principles and procedures necessary to implement budgetary controls for governmental units and other not-for-profit institutions and organizations are presented.

 ACC 226 Cost Accounting

 Prerequisite: ACC 122 (Grade of C or higher)

-Studies cost accumulation methods and reports.
-Focuses on the concepts and procedures of job order, process, standard and direct cost systems, budgeting, planning, and control of costs.
+Course covers cost accumulation methods and reports including job order, process, standards, and activity-based cost systems associated with budgeting, planning, and control of costs.